-Cosmetic bonding is a flexible, affordable, but little-known cosmetic dentistry procedure that allows you to transform your smile for the better.
+Cosmetic bonding is a flexible, little-known cosmetic dentistry procedure that allows you to transform your smile for the better.
 If you’re dealing with small cosmetic imperfections that are keeping you from being happy with your smile, dental bonding may be the right solution.

 What is Dental Bonding?